hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/Lua Leaderboards.md

 postScoreRequest:send()

 end

 ```

-Once the score has been sent and the highscore has been beaten, your player will receive a message congratulating them on beating the highscore.
+Once the score has been sent and the high score has been beaten, your player will receive a message congratulating them on beating the high score.

 To look at the results of the Leaderboard, create a [LeaderboardDataRequest](/API Documentation/Request API/Leaderboards/LeaderboardDataRequest.md) and set the value for entries you want back and the Short Code for the Leaderboard you wish to view: